heyongz/Chess-Game/README.md

 Note:
 Chess images come from [wiki](https://en.wikipedia.org/wiki/Chess#Setup)

 For simplicity, we promote pawn to queen when promotion occurs rather than to make a choice between knight, rook, queen and bishop.
-(You can use a popup messagebox to make a selection as well)
+(You can use a popup messagebox to make a selection as well) And we didn't write En passant, which is a special move of pawn

 This program is tested using conda python3.8 environment.
 The default python3 in macOS doesn't work.